stanekTM/PCB_Elegance/README.md

 Copyright (C) 2012 Herman Morsink Vollenbroek

 # My edited version PCB Elegance
 This version of PCB Elegance is continually modified to suit my liking.
+I am gradually removing the errors that occur.
+Unfortunately I am not writing a record of the changes I made.
 Just unzip this version of the files to disk.
 The key is the "PCB_Elegance_v3.52.0" folder, here is also the latest version of the release.
 By default, the programs are in "EN".
 Other translations are only in "CZ".
 If you are a proud Czech,